-Prerequisite: ECE 100 and ECE 102 and ECE 104
+Prerequisite: ECE 100 and ECE 102 and ECE 104 (with a minimum grade of C)

 This course assists the student to develop the skills and experience essential to the observation, recording, and assessment of the development and behavior of young children.
 Child and family communication and guidance techniques consistent with knowledge of child development and professional standards are emphasized.
-Students will participate in 45 hours in an approved early childhood setting to perform various observation assignments and to develop a case study on a select child.
+Students will participate 45 hours in an approved early childhood setting to perform various observation assignments and to develop a case study on a select child.
 Students will also compile a portfolio documenting the observation and assessment of the child's development and behavior.
 The portfolio assessment is discussed in relation to curriculum and program development.

-108 The Care and Learning of 4 Credit Hours Infants & Toddlers 4 Billable Contact Hours Prerequisite: ECE 100 and ECE 102 and ECE 104
+108 The Care and Learning of 4 Credit Hours Infants & Toddlers 4 Billable Contact Hours Prerequisite: ECE 100 and ECE 102 and ECE 104 (with a minimum grade of C)

-This course focuses on the provision of developmentally appropriate practice in the care and learning of infants and toddlers from birth to age 3.
-It presents the design of curriculum, activities and experiences to support the child's physical, sensory-motor, cognitive, language and social-emotional development.
-Child, family and caregiver interactions and guidance techniques consistent with knowledge of child development and professional standards are emphasized.
+This course focuses on the provision of developmentally appropriate practice in the care and learning of infants and toddlers from birth to age three.
+It presents the design of curriculum, activities, and experiences to support the child's physical, sensory-motor, cognitive, language, and social-emotional development.
+Child, family, and caregiver interactions and guidance techniques consistent with knowledge of child development and professional standards are emphasized.
 The creation of active learning environments and child and program assessment is addressed.
-Students will participate in 45 hours in an approved early childhood setting to perform observation assignments and develop a unit of instruction for the infant and toddler.
+Students will participate 45 hours in an approved early childhood setting to perform observation assignments and develop a unit of instruction for the infant and toddler.